The Kellogg-Hubbard Library Response to Covid-19

 Our Outreach program is busy bringing curbside pickup and delivery to Berlin, Calais, East Montpelier, Middlesex and Worcester each week!
-We are also giving away children's books at outreach locations all summer long, and refilling our book-swap sites.
+The Adamant Annex is open for borrowing at this time.
 See the Outreach menu for further details!

 Library meeting rooms are closed until further notice.
 We are unable to place new reservations at this time.

 The Library recommends these resources for reliable information on Covid-19.

-Unemployment Insurance Tax Relief - New!
-6/29/2020 From the Office of VT Governor Phil Scott.
+Unemployment Insurance Tax Relief - From the Office of VT Governor Phil Scott.